kelvinhado/android-mapbox/README.md

 ## Step 5
 Made the refacto to be able to easily switch between different maps provider. change fragment using a framelayout.
+I did not made the mirror implementation for the Maps provider.
+I'm only displaying the fragment.

+## Step 6
+Skipped Unit Test, Instrumented test are required.

+## Step 7
+Designed the app with a better UX/UI, smooth transition and cool images.